Please help us with this project through a survey: www.marshfieldresearch.org/nccrahs/AYWGMotivatorsAndBarriersSurvey

 The goal of this study is to understand barriers and motivating factors affecting use of established Ag Youth Work Guidelines (AYWG) among individuals overseeing youth working in agriculture.
 AYWG are the “next generation” of the North American Guidelines for Agricultural Tasks that were studied extensively via NIOSH grants and found to be effective in reducing farm work related injuries of youth.
 However, the uptake of these guidelines by farm parents was limited.
 Fully released in 2020, the AYWG added new features and updated content and are now ready for increased promotion, distribution and adoption.
 Findings from this study will guide dissemination and implementation of AYWG as well as establish recommendations for increasing the adoption of youth agricultural health and safety products.
 This project uses a mixed-methods approach to capture the depth and breadth of motivations and barriers effecting the use of AYWG on farm operations.
-Through a partnership with embedded organizations in different regions of the United States, we will interview key stakeholders and survey farm populations in White and Latino populations.
+Through a partnership with embedded organizations in different regions of the United States, we will interview key stakeholders and survey farm populations in White and Latino/a populations.
 The outcome of this study is a set of comprehensive recommendations for expanding adoption of the intervention into farming populations.
 Specific aims guiding this study include:

 1. Identify primary factors effecting the adoption of Agricultural Youth Work Guidelines.